Bewnans Kernow: A Brief History

 Education Officer - Chris Denley

 Chris Denley is the former Head of Cape Cornwall School and former Chair of the Penwith Pupil Referral Unit.
-Chris is a Director of the Pendynas education provider, a St Just Town Councillor and has recently gained a Masters Degree in History.
+Chris is a Director of the Pendynas education provider, a St Just Town Councillor and holds a Masters Degree in History.

 Mike Cawley is a long standing member of the Bewnans Kernow Board and the Chairman of the Cornish Wrestling Association.
 Mike is a former Cornish Wrestling Champion and a Bard of the Cornish Gorsedh.